IZZY1996/CAS-004/README.md

 ##### Secure storage
 ##### Backups
 #### Analysis
+Creates a copy of the evidence for analysis

+- Media Analysis <br />
+Disk image - Creates a bit-by-bit copy of a hard disk or USB drive, including the slack space and unallocated space on the drive - Make a Cain of Custody and then a hash digest of the image

+Memory snapshot/dump - Conducts memory capture and forensics in a very similar processes used in disk imaging -
+- Software Analysis <br />

+- Network Analysis <br />

+- Hardware or Embedded Device Analysis <br />

 ##### Forensics tools
 #### Verification
 #### Presentation
+Creates a report of the methods and tools used an then presents detailed findings and conclusions based on the analysis performed
 ### 🔳 Integrity preservation
 #### Hashing
 ### 🔳 Cryptanalysis